vtex-apps/flixmedia/README.md

 > 🚧 WARNING
 >
-> This app is no longer supported.
-Consider using the [Flixmedia](https://apps.vtex.com/acupula-flixmedia/p) app by ACCT as an alternative.
+> This app is now supported by ACCT.
+For more information and support, email `support@acct.global`.

 ## Description
 VTEX FlixMedia